SmartToolFactory/Foursquare-Retrofit-MVVM-Dagger-Example/README.md

 Single Activity version has 2 fragments and pass data between fragments and MainActivity via ViewModels.
 Multiple activity version has 2 activites and 2 fragments.
 List of venues is passed to second activity via bundle.
 And dependency injection of this example is slightly different than single activity one.

-Note: There is a problem wit
+Note: There is a problem with UserCommentAdapter binding.
+It does not display user comments eventhough user comments inside ViewHolder are not null